Gorialis/jishaku/docs/cog.rst

     else it is sent as a :class:`PaginatorInterface`.

+.. py:function:: jsk [disassemble|dis] <argument: str>

+    Compiles Python code in an asynchronous context, and returns the disassembly.

+    This operates in a similar manner to :func:`dis.dis`, but in a more accessible form, as it is in an implicit async context and doesn't send to stdout.

+    .. currentmodule:: jishaku.paginators

+    The output is always sent as a :class:`PaginatorInterface`.

 .. py:function:: jsk retain <toggle: bool>

     Toggles whether variables defined in REPL sessions are retained into future sessions.
 (OFF by default)